-Full disclosure: On twitter, F&SF offered a free copy in exchange for a review.
+Full disclosure: On twitter, F&SF offered a free copy of the May/June 2018 issue in exchange for a review.
 I was lucky enough to get in on this action and have a bit about each story after the break.

 As expected from one of the flagship markets for short and novelette-length speculative fiction, the volume is great.
 The pieces span from high fantasy to space opera, and skip through magical realism and surrealism along the way past a fairy tale.
 The tone varies from the serious contemplation of an aspect of race relations to the more fun-loving romp through a more traditional high fantasy setting.